- Passport / Visa / Travel Documents

 - Tap water quality may vary depending on where you are in Europe.
 Bottled water is generally safe, but only in sealed, tamper-proof containers.
 No hot water or dispenser will be provided in the hotel room.
 Bring your own hot water bottle if you like hot boiled water or hot tea.

 - Breakfast is based on the European style in the hotel.
-Please note that some hotels may arrange specific time and facility seperately from other groups or individuals to facilitate the operation of our group
+Please note that some hotels may arrange specific time and facility separately from other groups or individuals to facilitate the operation of our group

 - It is of customer’s own decision to join in and pay for any optional sightseeing tour / local specialty cuisine dinner arranged by the local operator or tour manager.
 Ritz Tours’ online purchase window will be open until 7 days prior to departure for European tours.
 Passengers may have the opportunity to purchase optional items in advance and enjoy the advantage of convenience.